The DeanBeat: Has the game industry hit its peak with crazy valuations or just begun its growth?

 Money is pouring into the game industry, and I’m not just talking about GameStop’s crazy stock rise.
 I wrote about this last week, and now I find I have even more to say about this.
-I’ve been debating with myself and others about whether the market has gone crazy or the game industry deserves all of the growth it has seen during the pandemic.
+I’ve been debating with myself and others about whether the market has gone crazy or if the game industry deserves all of the growth it has seen during the pandemic.

 I moderated a panel this week about this subject at the WN Winter ’21 conference.
-Our speakers included Elena Egorova, director of corporate development at Enad Global 7 (owner of Daybreak); Andrey Iones, chief operating officer at Embracer Group’s Saber Interactive; and Sergey Evdokimov, investment associate at MyGames and cofounder of InvestGame.
+Our speakers included Elena Egorova, the director of corporate development at Enad Global 7 (owner of Daybreak); Andrey Iones, the chief operating officer at Embracer Group’s Saber Interactive; and Sergey Evdokimov, an investment associate at MyGames and the cofounder of InvestGame.

 I also went on the new social audio app Clubhouse to talk with game industry people on various panels about all of the deal activity.
 I heard the refrain everywhere.
 We’re at a historic point in gaming where more money is coming in than ever before, bigger than the boom year of 2016 when virtual reality got off the ground, Evdokimov said.
 His InvestGame found that deals hit a record $33.6 billion over 664 transactions in 2020 when it comes to all the money that went into game acquisitions, investments, and public offerings.

-“I am even more impressed with the mega deals we have in 2021,” Evdokimov said.
+“I am even more impressed with the mega-deals we have in 2021,” Evdokimov said.
 “I expect more from 2021.
 A lot of companies are sitting on a lot of cash.
 There is synergy from a roll-up strategy.
 There is a great question actually about what shall the independent gaming business do nowadays, either go public on their own or join someone big.”

 It’s a seller’s market, Evdokimov said.
 As much as we would all like to celebrate this, having a sustainable financial market around games would also be a good thing.
 We should have rational explanations for why the industry is so strong, beyond the fact that some investors have become foolish.
 Evdokimov said the pandemic, as horrific as it is, has provided the dynamics for people to enjoy games more and choose them over other distractions, and that has led to the surge in sales and the improvement in valuations.
 The surge in sales has led to a surge in the stock market, and that has given more companies the added opportunity of using their stock to buy other companies.